Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 # Engines

 ![real_life_engine_disassembled](../../img/real_life_engine_dis.jpg)
+*Korean specialists and Air Force maintenance technicians remove an engine from an F-4 Phantom II aircraft at the F-4 maintenance depot*

 The F-4E Phantom is powered by two J79-GE-17 engines built by General Electric, with a rated static sea-level power delivery of 11,870 pounds of thrust in Mil,